 Other factors that may affect the pace or intensity of symptoms include:

 Dilaudid withdrawal usually lasts from as short a time as three days to as long as two weeks to a month.
-Most patients that are going through Dilaudid withdrawal experience the full withdrawal in about a week’s time.
+Most patients that are going through Dilaudid withdrawal experience the full withdrawal in about a week.

 The first symptoms of withdrawal usually arrive within twelve hours of the body’s last intake of Dilaudid.
-These symptoms can be things like a runny nose, watery eyes, sweating, yawning, or on the more intense side anxiety, muscle pain and difficulty sleeping.
+These symptoms can be a runny nose, watery eyes, sweating, yawning, or more intense anxiety, muscle pain, and difficulty sleeping.
 These symptoms may persist throughout the entirety of the withdrawal timeline.
 The craving for Dilaudid may be intense during this time, accompanied by bouts of anxiety or restlessness.

 During the next few days, patients undergoing Dilaudid withdrawal will experience the next set of symptoms in addition to several from the first group.
 These symptoms may include abdominal pain, nausea and vomiting, cold sweats, chills, diarrhea, and involuntary tremors.
 The desire for Dilaudid will likely be the most intense for the patient during this stage of withdrawal and close care should be observed during this time.
 The withdrawal symptoms during this stage may be lessened depending on the patient’s general health and the presence of other drugs in their body.